tendermint/tendermint/spec/abci++/abci++_app_requirements.md

 When the consensus algorithm decides on a block, Tendermint uses the sequence of calls to `BeginBlock`, `DeliverTx` and `EndBlock` to send the decided block's data to the Application, which uses it to transition its state.

+The sequence of `DeliverTx` calls is asynchronous but all those calls are enclosed by calls to `BeginBlock` and `EndBlock` which are synchronous.

 The Application must remember the latest height from which it has run a successful `Commit` so that it can tell Tendermint where to